Note: This site is updated in mid December of each year to reflect field courses information for the following year.

 8. How do I apply to take a field course?

-You must first decide which field courses you are interested in, and you must then complete an application form and return it to Heidi Swanson (B1 291C) or Sue Whyte (ESC 351C) no later than Monday, January 26, 2015.
+You must first decide which field courses you are interested in, and you must then complete an application form and return it to Sue Whyte (ESC 351C) no later than Monday, January 29, 2016.
 A deposit of $350.00, payable to the University of Waterloo must accompany your completed application.
+Deposits can be made via cheque, bank draft, or money order.
 Application forms are available on the Ontario Universities Program in Biology Website.
-View the 2015 application (PDF).
+View the 2016 application (PDF).

 You should contact the instructor for the course in question.